civicrm/civicrm-dev-docs/docs/documentation/style-guide.md

 ### Introductory paragraphs

-Each chapter should start with a paragraph that explains what will be covered in the chapter.
+Each page should start with a paragraph that explains what will be covered in the page.

 ### Cumulative concepts